russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tasks/Trading Cards, Part 2.md

 - abstraction using helper views
 - arrays (lists)
-- navigation
+- navigation or tab views
 - custom shapes

 ## Success criteria and exemplar

-1. To exceed expectations, make a plan for a new custom shape that you will define and use in your new and improved trading card.
+1. To really exceed expectations, make a plan for, and then implement, a custom shape that you will define and use in your new and improved trading card.

    Use [[RocketSim_Screenshot_iPad_(10th_generation)_10.9_2024-11-24_20.49.40.png|this template]].